 Matias Ferrario focuses his practice on intellectual property matters, including patent litigation, Inter Partes Review, due diligence, and counseling.
 He is registered to practice before the United States Patent and Trademark Office.
 Mr. Ferrario also has experience in complex litigation matters involving trade secret, licensing, contract, and business tort disputes.

 Mr. Ferrario has participated in cases in multiple federal courts, including the District of Columbia, District of Delaware, Eastern District of Texas, Northern District of California and Eastern District of Virginia.
 He has lead all aspects of complex patent matters, including trial, preliminary injunctions, and Inter Partes Review proceedings.
 Mr. Ferrario has substantive experience in a wide number of technical areas including biotechnology, medical devices, pharmaceuticals, semiconductors, computer systems, call processing systems, business methods, software systems, and mechanical devices.

-Mr. Ferrario was recognized in The Best Lawyers in America® for Intellectual Property Litigation and Patent Litigation in 2018, 2019 and 2020.
+Mr. Ferrario was recognized in The Best Lawyers in America® for Intellectual Property Litigation and Patent Litigation in 2022 and the four years immediately preceding.
+He was named a top patent practitioner in 2021 and 2022 by IAM Patent 1000 – The World’s Leading Patent Practitioners.
 Mr. Ferrario speaks Spanish.